PeterPanFE/country-weather-app/README.md

 Efficient Debugging: Clear error handling mechanisms streamline debugging.
 For Business Stakeholders:

+Scalable Design: The app is ready to integrate more features (e.g., user accounts, analytics).
+Cost-effective: Optimized build tools (Vite) and deployment pipelines minimize hosting and operational costs.
+Competitive Advantage: A polished, responsive app with rich features appeals to a global audience.
+Why These Choices Matter
+The architecture balances performance, maintainability, and user experience while being cost-effective and scalable.
+By leveraging industry best practices and modern tools, this application is designed to meet both current needs and future demands effectively.

 # Run the application
 This app can be run in node v22, so make sure that you are running this node version:
 ``nvm use v22``